shadcl/shad-blockchain/README.md

 mhash &mdash; http://mhash.sourceforge.net/

 #### C89
-Compile with c89 yourself, but it _should_ be compatible.
+Compile with c89 yourself, but it _should_ be compliant.
 It wasn't a requirement.